Dr. Philippe Belley

 Philippe Belley joined the Department of Economics as an Assistant Professor in 2010.
 He completed his Ph.D. in economics at the University of Western Ontario.
 He completed his Masters and Bachelor degrees in economics at Laval University.

 Philippe's research interests are labor economics and the economics of education.

-"Post-Secondary Attendance by Parental Income in the U.S. and Canada: What Role for Financial Aid Policy?", with Marc Frenette and Lance Lochner, forthcoming Canadian Journal of Economics.
-Online Appendix
+Belley, Philippe, Marc Frenette, and Lance Lochner, “Post-Secondary Attendance by Parental Income in the U.S. and Canada: What Role for Financial Aid Policy?”
+Canadian Journal of Economics, 47(2), 2014: 664-696. [awarded Harry Johnson Prize for best paper in Canadian Journal of Economics in 2014].
+Online Appendix.

-"The Changing Role of Family Income and Ability in Determining Educational Achievement", with Lance Lochner, Journal of Human Capital, 1(1) Winter 2007: 37-89.
+Belley, Philippe and Lance Lochner, “The Changing Role of Family Income and Ability in Determining Educational Achievement,” Journal of Human Capital, 1(1) Winter 2007: 37-89.

 “The Returns to Work Experience and Occupational Tasks of Mothers,” with Yang Jiao.